Do you have exceptional technical and leadership skills and dream of working in the Navy? If yes, a career as a Navy Officer could be ideal for you.

 For that, you will need a good understanding of certain subjects.
 You can find textbooks and online learning resources helping you develop firm conceptual knowledge in the above areas.

-Here is a complete navy subjects list you need to focus on if appearing for a Navy selection examination:
+Here is a complete list of navy subjects list you need to focus on if appearing for a Navy selection examination:

 The Defence University Scholarship is for university students studying for a degree at an accredited Australian university.
 They can apply for it after completing at least 1 or 2 years of their degree, based on the duration of their qualification.